 - for SMOS, the same bias is considered for all SSS coming from the same dwell line and position (lat,lon).
 The dwell lines are sampled across the track every 25 km.
-The bias has two components: a time-independent component and a latitudinal seasonal component.
+The bias has three components: a time-independent component (Land-Sea contamination), a latitudinal seasonal component (coming from sun and galactic contaminations) and a time-dependent component (coming from RFI)